cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submission_per_journals.md

 :::::::::::::::::::::::::::::::::::::: questions

-- Which submission route to follow?
+- What to do with my data knowing my journal?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Be aware of  x x x
+- Be aware of the different submission routes

 ::::::::::::::::::::::::::::::::::::::::::::::::